Metaltinctorius/OOPP-personal-finance-tracker/README.md

 real currency.

 ## How to run
-For now it should be run from the dev branch.
+For now it should be run from the peer-review-branch.

 ### Prerequisites
 - Java JDK-21, either Oracle or OpenJDK should work.